nshalabi/Coding-Ghidra/README.md

 # Coding Ghidra - Library and Samples

-Ghidra Java code can be bundled in a **Java Archive** file (**JAR**), this makes it easy to use Ghidra as a library for more advanced reverse engineering tasks, in this repository you will find samples to demonstrate how to use Ghidra as a RE library.
+Ghidra Java code can be bundled in a **Java Archive** file (**JAR**), this makes it easy to use Ghidra as a library for more advanced reverse engineering tasks, in this repository you will find samples to demonstrate how to use Ghidra as a disassembler library.

 ## Prerequisites